- Overview

 - Summer enrollment questions?
 Contact enrollment@socwork.wisc.edu

-Incoming MSW students starting this fall are strongly advised to complete the statistics prerequisite, if not satisfied by exemption, in the Summer Bridge Term as special students.
+All incoming MSW students starting this fall must to complete the statistics prerequisite, if not satisfied by exemption, in the Summer Bridge Term as special students.

-Incoming Advanced Standing MSW students starting in the fall are strongly encouraged to complete generalist courses offered in the Summer Bridge Term as special students, if not satisfied by exemption.
-These courses are: 612 and 650.
-We strongly encourage this to avoid the burden of trying to complete additional courses on top of their regular course load during the academic year.
+Incoming Advanced Standing Program students NOT exempt from SW 612 are strongly encouraged to take the course in the Summer Bridge PRIOR to starting advanced year courses in fall to avoid the burden of trying to complete additional courses on top of their regular course load during the academic year.
 Please consult with a Full-Time MSW Program advisor before enrolling.

 ---|